FreedomIntelligence/InstructionZoo/README.md

 A collection of open-source Instruction-tuning dataset to train chat-based LLMs (ChatGPT,LLaMA,Alpaca).

 This is an on-going project.
-The format and explaination of the following contents will be updated soon.
-(By Zhihan)
+We will soon add tags to classify the following datasets and continuously update our collection.

 # Table of Contents